rajat343/brainbase-kafka-for-based-takehome-project/README.md

 You are encouraged to use any frontend framework to copy this UI such as Bolt.new or Lovable.

 ### Backend
-Kafka's backend needs to be written in Python and must be stateful (websocket connection).
+Kafka's backend needs to be written in Python or TypeScript and must be stateful (websocket connection).
 Here, there are no constraints on the agent framework underneath, however we've seen the best working ones to be just using pure LLMs that are provided necessary context and output diffs.

 We suggest using unified diff format and applying changes using https://gist.github.com/noporpoise/16e731849eb1231e86d78f9dfeca3abc.